zhuorantan/TelegramGPT/README.md

 - `--chat-id`

 Optionally set `--chat-id` to restrict the bot to a specific chat.
 You can get your chat ID by sending a message to the bot and going to this URL to view the chat ID:

 `https://api.telegram.org/bot<TELEGRAM_TOKEN>/getUpdates`

 The chat ID would be the `id` field in the JSON response.

+- `--conversation-timeout`

+A timeout in seconds after which a new conversation is automatically started.
+Default is not set, which means new conversations won't automatically start.

+A resume button would be added to the last message of the previous conversation when a new conversation is started.
+Tap the button to resume that conversation.

 - `--max-message-count`

 Limit the number of messages to be sent to OpenAI API.
-Default is unlimited.
+Default is not set, which is unlimited.

 > To use proxy, add `-e http_proxy=http://<proxy>:<port>` and `-e https_proxy=http://<proxy>:<port>` to the `docker run` command.